cloro

 Cons

-• Multi-engine breadth comes at the cost of AI-surface depth — no ChatGPT Search or Perplexity native endpoints
+• Multi-engine breadth comes at the cost of AI-surface depth — no ChatGPT Search or Perplexity endpoints.

 3. DataForSEO — best for bulk SERP at the lowest base rate